A very scientifically sound and important study.

 argued discussed and studied over the years; cloth verses disposable, your turn as opposed to mine, and what the hell are we feeding this kid?

-In this study we shall be looking at the equation concerning the ratio of hands to nappy change, with this equation:
+In this study we shall be looking at the equation concerning the ratio of hands to a single nappy change.

 Put simply: How many hands does it take to change a nappy?